Emily Austin

-Emily Austin (born May 24, 2001) is an American journalist, social media influencer and independent NBA broadcaster.
+Emily Austin (born May 24, 2001) is an American journalist, social media influencer, and independent NBA broadcaster.

 Early life

 Austin was born in Brooklyn, New York, to Israeli parents, and grew up on Long Island, New York.
-She went to North Shore Hebrew Academy for high school, graduating in 2019.
-She then attended Hofstra University, studying journalism.
+She attended Hofstra University, studying journalism.

-Austin's parents are Modern Orthodox Jews, strict about keeping kosher and Shabbat.
-She has visited Israel since her youth and follows Jewish traditions such as keeping kosher, making Kiddush, lighting Shabbat candles, and not working on Shabbat.
+Austin's parents are Modern Orthodox Jews and strictly keep kosher and Shabbat.
+She has visited Israel since her youth and follows Jewish religious traditions such as keeping kosher, making Kiddush, lighting Shabbat candles, and not working on Shabbat.
 She visited Poland during a Holocaust education trip at the age of 16, which she has cited as "a turning point" in her life.

 Career

 Sports journalism

-In 2021, Austin started her sports journalism career by reaching out to professional athletes for interviews during the COVID-19 pandemic in the United States, while she was still a sophomore journalism student at Hofstra University.
+In 2021, Austin reached out to professional athletes for interviews during the COVID-19 pandemic in the United States, while she was a sophomore journalism student at Hofstra University.
 A former athlete, Austin began interviewing athletes on Instagram for her vlog show, Daily Vibes with Emily Austin.
 This led her to working at MTV on Music Lives On.
 She also worked for Sports Illustrated as a host at NFL and boxing events.

-In 2023, Austin started an NBA podcast called The Hoop Chat w/ Emily Austin which has featured NBA players, such as Josh Giddey, Grant Williams, Mitchell Robinson, Immanuel Quickley, Jalen Brunson, and Chet Holmgren.
+In 2023, Austin started an NBA podcast called The Hoop Chat w/ Emily Austin which has featured NBA players, such as Josh Giddey, Grant Williams, Jalen Brunson, and Chet Holmgren.
 In April 2024, Austin began working with DAZN on their boxing coverage.